What is NRM?

 Between September and May, shorebirds are making their nests and raising their chicks all along our coast between the high tide line and the dunes.
 Their nests, eggs and chicks are well camouflaged so it's easy to accidentally tread on them.
 You can do your bit to protect our shorebirds by walking on the wet sand away from the high tide line.
 Shorebird Summary Data March 2012 available now. more....

-Cradle to Coastlines Spring 2013 - the latest edition of the Cradle Coast NRM newsletter is out now. more…
+Cradle to Coastlines Edition 1 2014 - the latest edition of the Cradle Coast NRM newsletter is out now. more…

 The Cradle Coast NRM website now incorporates the use of Geographical Information System (GIS) Web Maps & Web Mapping Applications. more…